-The Blue Zones Life Challenge gives you actionable and clear rules so that you know you are taking your new life into your own hands and making something amazing that will last.
+The Blue Zones Life Plan gives you actionable and clear rules so that you know you are taking your new life into your own hands and making something amazing that will last.
 Ready for some measurable and achievable success?
 Here is how to be a rule-follower in order to be a “conventional life” rule-breaker:

 The first three “rules” aren’t things you will do every day—you will take the two tests at the beginning and the end of the four weeks and you will use the Purpose Checkup (Rule 3) to guide you on your path.
 Measuring your progress is a fantastic motivator to keep going for as long as it takes to make the changes permanent and your life better.

 To start, see where you currently stand with the Blue Zones tests and the Purpose Checkup.
 Are you as happy as you’d like to be?
 How is your projected lifespan compared to where it could be?
 And is your purpose defined?
 Things measured are the things that are managed.
 Just knowing where you start will help you see the real benefits and find the ongoing momentum.

 The Blue Zones True Vitality Test calculates your healthy life expectancy and gives you a baseline read on how you’re doing.
 Do this at the beginning and the end of the 4 weeks.
 You can’t manage what you don’t measure.

 The Blue Zones True Happiness Test, based on the leading scientific research into well-being, will give you a baseline read on where you are at the start of the four weeks.
 Do this at the beginning and the end of the 4 weeks.
 Tracking helps you stay focused.